ChapatteMateo/ADACADABRA/index.md

  - Is there evidence of social class difference in eating habits?
  - Do wealthier MSOA areas buy food that could be judged healthier?

+As a side note and disclaimer, let us underline that the following analysis was done as part of the Aplied Data Aanalysis course (EPFL) and we whished to make this data story on a lighter tone than the core work.
+If you wish to find all the serious explanations and details on the calculations we advise you to read the [corresponding notebook](https://github.com/ChapatteMateo/ADACADABRA/blob/master/P4-technical_ext_work/extension.ipynb).

  So let's get into work and start digging!

 ## The data we need: